 Need Help?
 Contact Our Attorneys to Learn How to Contest a Trust Amendment

 If you discovered that a loved one’s trust was amended or have concerns about a restated trust, then contact Triay Law Office today.
 Our trust litigation attorneys can advise you on your unique circumstances and explain how California trust law may apply.
-We have been handling complex trust litigation in Oakland and San Francisco for over 30 years.
+We have been handling complex trust litigation in Oakland and the Bay Area for over 30 years.
 If you have legitimate grounds to contest a trust amendment, then we can help.
-Call (510) 463-3165 or contact us online to schedule an appointment.

 Probate is the legal process of administering a deceased person’s last will and testament or according to intestate law.
 Certain trusts only go into effect upon the death of the testator, and may therefore be part of a probate administration.
 California probate courts oversee probate administration and probate litigation.

 There are several different reasons for contesting a will.
 For example, claims of undue influence and lack of capacity are common causes for probate litigation.
 Some individuals may argue that the will is defective, or that the estate trustee is breaching a fiduciary duty.
 If you are an omitted spouse or if your spouse leaves you less than required by California law, you may have a claim against the estate as part of your spousal rights.